daltonks/SignalR-Protobuf/README.md

 ## Supported
 - Calls that have any number of Protobuf arguments
 - `List<IMessage>` handling.
-Note that there is overhead for each item in the list though (int type and byte size), so if polymorphism isn't needed, use a Protobuf model with `repeated` instead.
+Note that there is overhead for each item in the list though (up to 8 bytes), so if polymorphism isn't needed, use a Protobuf model with `repeated` instead.

 ## Not supported
 - Methods that take in or return primitives